 Fade In is a screenwriting software developed by film director and screenwriter Kent Tessman in 2011 as a more affordable alternative to the “big two” on the market.
 We chose it as the best price since it is a powerful platform used by professional screenwriters and costs one-third less than Final Draft and Movie Magic Screenwriter.

-Fade In is a rising star in screenwriting software boasting some big users like Rian Johnson (The Last Jedi) and Gary Whitta (Rogue One).
+Fade In is a rising star in screenwriting software boasting some big users like Rian Johnson (The Last Jedi, Knives Out) and Kelly Marcel (Venom).
 It offers many of the same features as Final Draft and Movie Magic, including automatic script formatting, auto-complete typing, real-time collaboration, and cloud storage, all in an easy-to-use interface.

 Fade In offers a few other essentials like a script breakdown tool, index cards, templates, revision tracking, and reports.
 Users get a few extra bonuses, including a Dialogue Tuner that helps keep a consistent character voice, an overused word checker, and an action-to-dialogue calculator to help writers show rather than tell their stories.